BlankTo/new_arkanoid/README.md

 - Rule with subject and object
 - time window for trigger and effect
 - Add more events in the game
+- avoid re-evaluation of individual

 To Investigate:
+- individual lifespan (reset by surviving)
 - Define when two elements belong to the same object using events or elements' properties
 - add states as elements' properties, rules update them over frames
 - Automatic creation of events using parametric rules over elements properties